AlexArcPy/ArcGISAdminToolkit/README.md

 #### ArcGIS Server Stats
 Generates a CSV file with statistics around how often services are being used and how well they are performing in the ArcGIS server site.

+#### MAp Service Test
+Runs a configurable query against a map service and produces a report on it's performance.

 ## Features